 This work has led me to further ponder the ubiquitous role of learning mechanisms in ecological and evolutionary processes.
 Equally important is the ecology of information in which organisms evolve, which ultimately influences the evolution of learning.
 I seek to combine field experiments and theory to further understand learning processes in the contexts of host-parasite coevolution, speciation and family dynamics.

-This work was funded by NSF Doctoral Dissertation Improvement Grant (DDIG)
+This work was funded in part by an NSF Doctoral Dissertation Improvement Grant (NSF: please bring this program back!!)

 Media coverage of this work: